eetann/mrjimaku/README.md

 <!-- ![demo](./images/Awesome_demo.gif)   -->
 - If you have a caption file, you can watch the video with the caption
 - Of course, you can also use files that were given by someone else
+- You can turn on or off the display of the caption.

 <!-- For more information, see `awesome-tool help`. -->